ferreteleco/cookie-templates/README.md

 This repository can be used for generating a number of project structures in a number of different languages.

+## Version

+Current version is 1.2.0 and was set according to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+Project's version should be updated, when applicable:

+- In this very file.

 ## Usage

 In order to start a new project, install [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) and run the following command: